MOUKZ/chat_package/README.md

 android.useAndroidX=true
 android.enableJetifier=true
 ```
-2. Make sure you set the `compileSdkVersion` in your "android/app/build.gradle" file to 21:
+2. In order to use the recording feature, make sure you set the `compileSdkVersion` in your "android/app/build.gradle" file to 21:
 ```
 android {
   compileSdkVersion 21